colemickens/platform2-sommelier/chromeos-config/README.md

 For instance:

 *   cros_config_host -c /build/coral/usr/share/chromeos-config/yaml/config.yaml
-    \
     -m robo360 get /firmware key-id
+*   cros_config_host -c /build/coral/usr/share/chromeos-config/yaml/config.yaml
+    get-models

 ## Device Tree - Schema (v1)

-Some initial devices were launched under version 1 for chromeos-config.
+The 2017 unibuild devices were launched under version 1 for chromeos-config.
 For these cases, the v1 schema (below) is still used; however, all new devices should be using the v2 schema (YAML based).

+We plan to migrate all overlays to v2 as soon as possible.
+Please do not create any new device tree based configs or update the device tree implementation with features for overlays that have already been migrated.

 *   `family`: Provides family-level configuration settings, which apply to all models in the family.